FoxoTech/methylprep/docs/methylprep_tutorial.md

 >>> betas = pd.read_pickle("docs/example_data/beta_values.pkl")
 ```

-An equivalent way to do this in a Jupyter notebook would be to use the .load()` function.
-This is necessary if you processed a large dataset or used the --batch-size option, which creates several files as output. `methylprep.load(<some path>)` or `methylprep.load_both(<some path>)` will recursively locate these files and combine them into one dataset for you.
+An equivalent way to do this in a Jupyter notebook would be to use the `.load()` function.
+This supports a wider variety of formats, and CSV output from the `sesame` package. `methylprep.load(<some path>)` or `methylprep.load_both(<some path>)` will recursively locate these files and combine them into one dataset for you.

 ```python
 import methylprep